nomssi/abap_scheme/README.md

 ### Requirements

-The current version was tested on ABAP Netweaver 7.50 and can be cloned with <a href="http://docs.abapgit.org/">ABAP GIT</a>.
-For an older version, check the <a href="https://wiki.scn.sap.com/wiki/display/Snippets/Lisp+Interpreter+in+ABAP">SCN Code Gallery</a>.
+The current version was tested on ABAP Netweaver 7.50 and can be cloned with [ABAP GIT](http://docs.abapgit.org/).
+For an older version, check the [SCN Code Gallery](https://wiki.scn.sap.com/wiki/display/Snippets/Lisp+Interpreter+in+ABAP).

 ### Architecture